Overview of the PAS

 What steps are being taken to accelerate patient attachment?

-A number of enhancements have been made to the Provincial Attachment System (PAS) and the Health Connect Registry (HCR) to streamline and accelerate patient attachment while reducing the burden on physicians:
+A number of enhancements have been made to the Provincial Attachment System (PAS) and the Health Connect Registry (HCR) that will streamline and accelerate patient attachment while reducing the burden on physicians:

-• ‘End to end’ supports are in place so that, for the first time, physicians can use the PAS to request, select and confirm attachment of patients online.
+- Improvements to the PAS that provide ‘end to end’ supports so that, for the first time, physicians can use the PAS to request, select, and confirm attachment of patients online.

 What are the factors that will determine priority for attachment?